AdobeDocs/experience-manager-65.en/help/sites-administering/page-exporter.md

    For example:
    * localhost:4502/content/we-retail/language-masters/en.html

-   Is accessed via:
+   Accessed by way of:
    * localhost:4502/content/we-retail/language-masters/en.export.zip

 1. Download the archive file to your file system.

 1. In your file system, unzip the file if necessary.
-Once expanded there will be a folder with the same name as the selected page.
+When expanded, there is a folder with the same name as the selected page.
 This folder contains:

-   * the sub-folder `content`, which is the root of a series of sub-folders that reflect the path to the page in the repository
+   * the subfolder `content`, which is the root of a series of subfolders that reflect the path to the page in the repository

      * within this structure there is the html file for the selected page (`<page-name>.html`)

-   * other resources (`.js` files, `.css` files, images, etc.) are located according to the settings in the export template
+   * other resources (`.js` files, `.css` files, images, and so on) are located according to the settings in the export template

-1. Open the page html file (`<unzip-dir>/<path>/<to>/<page>/<page-path>.html`) in your browser to check the rendering.
+1. Open the page html file (`<unzip-dir>/<path>/<to>/<page>/<page-path>.html`) in your browser so you can check the rendering.

 ## Creating a Page Exporter Configuration for your Site {#creating-a-page-exporter-configuration-for-your-site}

-The page exporter is based on the [Content Sync framework](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/package-summary.html).
+The page exporter is based on the [Content Sync framework](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/package-summary.html).
 The configurations that are available in the **Page Properties** dialog are export templates that define the required dependencies for a page.

-When a page export is triggered, the export template is referenced and both the page path and the design path are dynamically applied.
+When a page export is triggered, the export template is referenced.
+Both the page path and the design path are dynamically applied.
 The zip file is then created by using the standard Content Sync functionality.

 An out-of-the-box AEM installation includes a default template under `/etc/contentsync/templates/default`.